Garry Reed combined a professional technical writing career and a passion for all things libertarian to become The Libertarian Opinionizer.

 Individual vs Social Concepts

-But an even worrysomer problem is that since all humans are composed of physical stuff themselves like molecules and atoms and DNA and such it means that they too fit the definition of property, a fact known since the earliest days of human “civilization.”
+But an even more worrisome problem is that since all humans are composed of physical stuff themselves like molecules and atoms and DNA and such it means that they too fit the definition of property, a fact known since the earliest days of human “civilization.”
 Since people also fit the definition of property a corollary to “All Property is Owned by Everyone” is “All People are Owned by Everyone.”
 Result: Slavery.
 But since everyone is owned by everyone that makes everyone both a slave and a slave-owner by definition.

 If you don’t own yourself you don’t own jack, Jack.